20 Inconvenient Business Truths

 16. Your business should serve people.
 If people are serving your business, you’ve got it backwards.

-17. Entrepreneurship and business-owning isn’t for everyone.
-It’s okay if it’s not for you – there are more ways to flourish than there are people to flourish.
+17. Entrepreneurship isn’t for everyone.
+It’s okay if it’s not for you – there are more ways to flourish than there are people who flourish.

 18. If you’re reading this, you’re in an echo chamber.
 The second you think everybody knows something you know, it’s time to talk to someone you don’t know.